海角精品黑料

 Venus blazes above the southwest horizon as it gets dark, you can鈥檛 miss it.

 Mars is in the East as it gets dark and has faded in brightness.
-In a small telescope, some surface features can be spotted and identified with this nifty tool.
+In a small telescope, some surface features can be spotted and identified .

 Jupiter is bright and located high in the sky with only the moon and Venus being brighter than the king of the planets.
 A pair of 7×50 binoculars will show the four main moons of Jupiter looking like 鈥渟tars鈥 in a line which constantly changes.
-You can identify the moons online.
+You can .

 A small telescope can reveal features in Jupiter鈥檚 atmosphere.